-583 Sensory Words to Take Your Writing from Bland to Brilliant
+583 Sensory Words to Take Your Writing from Blah to Brilliant

 by Kevin J. Duncan